enhuiz/food-gen/README.md

-# FoodGen: A Collection of Generative Models for Fake Foods
+# FoodGen: a collection of generative models for fake foods.

 ## Setup